ethereum-optimism/smock/README.md

 `smock` is a utility package that can generate mock Solidity contracts (for testing). `smock` hooks into a `ethereumjs-vm` instance so that mock contract functions can be written entirely in JavaScript. `smock` currently only supports [buidler](https://buidler.dev), but will be extended to support other testing frameworks.

+Some nice benefits of hooking in at the VM level:
+* Don't need to deploy any special contracts just for mocking!
+* All of the calls are synchronous.
+* Perform arbitrary javascript logic within your return value (return a function).
+* It sounds cool.

 ## Examples

 ### Via `ethers.Contract`